realdecimalist/minswap-tokens/README.md

 ```

 Alternatively, create an issue with above information and our team will update accordingly.
 The pull request will be processed faster.

-2. Post your policy ID on Twitter or display your policy ID on your landing page.
-3. Our team will verify and approve in first-in-first-out order.
+Our team will verify and approve in first-in-first-out order.

 ## Usage